leomil72/leOS/README.txt

 ***********************
 Version history

 v.
+1.1.1:  minor changes
+v.
+1.1.0:  new methods to stop/restart the scheduler
+v.
 1.0.3:  now a task can be started once it has been added to the scheduler
 v.
 1.0.2:  code cleaning
 v.
 1.0.1a: function taskIsRunning renamed as getTaskStatus